-WHO still recommends 14-day quarantine for COVID-19 patients | www.lokmattimes.com
+WHO still recommends 14-day quarantine for Covid-19 patients | www.lokmattimes.com

 "The world has never seen such a transmissible virus," he said.

-The WHO's Strategic Advisory Group of Experts (SAGE) on Immunization is set to meet on Jan.
-19 to review the situation.
+The WHO's Strategic Advisory Group of Experts (SAGE) on Immunisation is set to meet on January 19 to review the situation.
 Topics on the agenda for discussion include the timing of boosters, the mixing of vaccines and the composition of future vaccines.
-(ANI/Xinhua)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app